 Most people think armor is obvious.
 Rigid.
 Aggressive.
 Easy to spot.
 But the most dangerous armor is invisible to the person wearing it.

-Defensiveness doesn’t look like armor.
+Defensiveness doesn’t always look like armor.

-It looks like a very reasonable explanation
+Often, it looks like a very reasonable explanation

 What happened next, in you?